beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 ### How to use the plugin

-1. We always recommend to make a full backup of your site before updating WordPress, plugins or themes or adding new themes or plugins.
+1. Make a full backup of your site, following best practice before updating WordPress, plugins or themes or adding new themes or plugins.

 2. Install and activate the `Beaver Builder Excerpt Fix` plugin.
 Upon activation, it will fix your data to make sure the hidden content is not in `post_content`.